philpennock/character/README.md

 ### Another dependency version manager

-I'm happy to supply dependency versioning lock-files for more tools, as long as they don't conflict with any other tool, and they don't pull code maintained by others into this repository.
+With the advent of Go Modules, I'd very much prefer to settle on just that system.
+Given a sufficiently compelling reason, I can consider other tools thought, provided that they don't conflict with any other tool, and they don't pull code maintained by others into this repository.

 I don't want code of multiple copyrights and licenses in one git repository.
 I don't want someone else's misbehaviour coming to light to force me to